Davidhw/autocorrect/readme.txt

 David Weinstein

-Uncompleted Parts of the Assignment:
-I haven't implemented a gui yet.
-My commenting and testing is not extensive (I did them as needed rather than as ideal).

 Known bugs:
 When I use genesis as the corpus, I can't get Gomorrah back as a correction.
 I'm not sure what the bug behind that problem is.